 The essentials of the Christian faith consist of core doctrines taught in Scripture.
 To depart from one or all of these doctrines is to be outside Christian orthodoxy.
-Christians may disagree about non-essential doctrines (i.e. the rapture, millennial reign of Jesus, baptism, church government, etc.), and still be regarded as part of the church, the body of Christ (Eph.
-1:22-23).
+Christians may disagree about non-essential doctrines (i.e., spiritual gifts, millennial views, baptism, church government, etc.), and still be regarded as part of the church, the body of Christ (Eph 1:22-23).
 I like the statement, in essentials, unity; in non-essentials, liberty; and in all things, love.
 The central doctrines of the Christian faith are:

 - The inerrancy and infallibility of Scripture.